-The majority of small businesses fail within their first three years of operation and the cause for failure usually has something to do with planning or funding.
+The majority of small businesses fail within their first three years of operation, and the cause for failure usually has something to do with planning or funding.
 Sadly, most people never stop to think about where they went wrong and what could have been done differently to prevent the failure of the business.
-If you analyse the leading causes of small business failure you can draw out a blueprint for success with the intent of avoiding these pitfalls in your own endeavours.
-Consider the following 7 planning and funding mistakes that have lead to the downfall of many small businesses:
+If you analyse the leading causes of small business failure, you can draw out a blueprint for success with the intent of avoiding these pitfalls in your own endeavours.
+Consider the following seven planning and funding mistakes that have lead to the downfall of many small businesses:

 1. Underestimating operating costs